 Postpartum Doula Packages: New parents need non-judgmental reassurance and guidance when getting to know their new babies.
-This includes help with breastfeeding or bottle-feeding, soothing, infant care, instilling good sleep habits, emotional support, and overall assistance transitioning into parenthood.
+This includes help with breastfeeding and/or bottle-feeding, soothing, infant care, instilling good sleep habits, emotional support, and overall assistance transitioning into parenthood.
 My work is like an on-going class with the emphasis on understanding your baby, meeting her needs, and not losing yourself in the process.
 As your postpartum doula I'm providing a continuity of care for your family in a way that is unique to the postpartum doula philosophy.
-If we think you need counseling support I will refer you to an appropriate mental health care professional in the area; if you're struggling with pelvic floor issues, I have the resources; need a lactation consultant, new moms support group, pediatric GI, babysitter, night nurse?
+If we think you need counseling support I will refer you to appropriate mental health care professionals in the area; if you're struggling with pelvic floor issues, I have the resources; need a lactation consultant, new moms support group, pediatric GI, babysitter, night nurse?
 I am your trusted starting point.
 That type of care continuity is specific to my style of providing postpartum support.
 Because of my previous work with the Postpartum Mood Disorder Initiative of NJ I am attuned to the red flags that may indicate a mood disorder (whether that's depression or anxiety.)
 Though I am not a therapist I am trained to recognize symptoms and refer you to the resources and help you may need.
 Studies show that when women are well-supported after giving birth they are less likely to endure a mood disorder.

 Testimonial: "Jayne was an absolute lifesaver for me during the postpartum period!
 After our daughter was born, I was expecting the 'greatest experience of my life' and what I got was instant baby blues, sleep deprivation, and the stress of learning how to breastfeed.
 Out of desperation, I went on my mommy group on Facebook pleading for help and thankfully someone gave me Jayne's info.
 I felt instant relief when Jayne walked through the door.
 She has an extremely calming presence and was able to normalize everything that I was going through.
 She let me know that the rough period DOES end.
 Most importantly, she made my mental and physical health a priority, which isn't always the case for new moms when so much attention is given to the baby." -- DH, Long Island City, NY